DelroyGayle/RockPaperScissorsLizardSpock/README.md

 ![image](https://user-images.githubusercontent.com/91061592/230884481-2b341545-e762-49e3-a944-e6aa6a6f8d86.png)

 The wireframes above reflect my initial approach of this project however as I continued development there has been significant changes to the initial look as shown below.
+For example, I removed the Rules button and replaced it with a Home Button instead.
+The text explaining the rules will now be on the Home Page.

 ***
 ## Design Choice

-I came across Anna Peterson's [article](https://javascript.plainenglish.io/the-worlds-easiest-the-rock-themed-rock-paper-scissors-javascript-tutorial-ee99b7f83e69) titled **The World’s Easiest “The Rock” Themed Rock Paper Scissors JavaScript Tutorial**<br>with the caption <em>If you’ve ever wanted Dwayne “The Rock” Johnson to teach you JavaScript, well, this isn’t your lucky day, but it is <strong>almost like</strong> your lucky day!</em><p>
+I came across Anna Peterson's [article](https://javascript.plainenglish.io/the-worlds-easiest-the-rock-themed-rock-paper-scissors-javascript-tutorial-ee99b7f83e69) titled <br>**The World’s Easiest “The Rock” Themed Rock Paper Scissors JavaScript Tutorial** with the caption <br><em>If you’ve ever wanted Dwayne “The Rock” Johnson to teach you JavaScript, well, this isn’t your lucky day, but it is <strong>almost like</strong> your lucky day!</em><p>

 I really liked her innovative approach so I have adapted the same approach.
 That is, I looked for images and icons which would depict each of the five weapons for the game.